top of page

 The Walled City (Ciudad Amurallada): An Open-Air Museum

-Get ready to be enchanted by the Walled City, an open-air museum.
+Get ready to be enchanted by the Walled City, (the old city of Cartagena) an open-air museum of colonial history.

 Find highly-rated hotels inside the historic Walled City on Booking.com or Hotels.com for the best experience.